From 'Unabomber' To 'Mad Bomber,' A Look At Past Serial Bombers

 "The FBI knows what triggers the devices.
 What we don't know is the emotional trigger," he said.

-Police in Austin have publicly asked whoever is setting the most recent bombs to contact them, hoping for more clues to work with.
+Police in Austin publicly asked whoever is setting the most recent bombs to contact them, hoping for more clues to work with.
 It was letters from the culprits themselves that helped investigators solve both the Unabomber case and the Mad Bomber case in New York City in the 1940s and '50s.

 "Unless they're just psychotic, all bombers have a mission or a message they want to get out, so investigators are reaching out directly to the Austin bomber or bombers to give them a chance to tell the world why they're upset," Van Zandt said.